 After testing all seven bikes on our 4, 5 and 6 year-old testers, three clear winners emerged.
-While these bikes are not as well-designed or as light as the bikes that take our top recommendations, they all perform impressively for their price tag and feature good basic geometry, a reasonable weight (under 25 lb.), and a durable build.
+While these bikes are not as well-designed or as light as the bikes that take our top 16″ bike recommendations, they all perform impressively for their price tag and feature good basic geometry, a reasonable weight (well under 25 lb.), and a durable build.

-1. Raleigh MXR 16, Best Bang for Your Buck: MSRP $149, Well-built the MXR provides a smooth, comfortable ride and will surely last for years.
+1. Raleigh MXR 16, Best for Adventurous Riders: MSRP $149, Well-built with durable components, the MXR provides a smooth, comfortable ride and will surely last for years.
 With slightly lower-rise handlebars, it performs better for adventurous kids who are likely to go over small jumps or curbs.
 While not recommended for really aggressive riders (we have yet to find a bike under $200 that is suitable for aggressive riders), the MXR is our top pick for overall-quality as well as for adventurous riders on a budget.
+Full MXR review.

-2. Schwinn SmartStart Cosmo/Scorch, Best Budget Bike: MSRP $129, Easy-to-ride and easy-to-love the Schwinn SmartStart has a great low center-of-gravity which provides a comfortable and confidence building stable ride for beginning riders.
-Aggressive riders also enjoyed the SmartStart, but preferred the Raleigh.
-Schwinn overall quality leaves room for improvement, but is better than big-box store bikes.
-The SmartStart 16″ Series is available in several different model names including Cosmo, Scorch, Twilight and Jasmine.
+2. Schwinn SmartStart Cosmo/Scorch, Best for Everyday and Timid Riders: MSRP $99/$129, Easy-to-ride and easy-to-love, the Schwinn SmartStart has a low center-of-gravity which provides a comfortable and confidence-building stable ride for beginning riders.
+Aggressive riders also enjoyed the SmartStart but preferred the MXR.
+Schwinn’s overall quality has room for improvement, but is significantly better than big-box-store bikes.
+The SmartStart 16″ Series is available in several different model names including Cosmo, Scorch, Twilight, and Jasmine.
+Full Schwinn SmartStart review.

-3. Diamondback Mini-Viper, Best for Taller Kids: MSRP $139, With a higher handlebar, the Diamondback Mini-Viper is a great fit for taller riders or those with longer torsos, as it will keep them at a more comfortable upright position as the seat heights raises with the child’s growth.
-Diamondback’s handlebars are 2″ taller then the Schwinn’s and MXR’s.
+3. Diamondback Mini-Viper, Best for Taller Kids: MSRP $139, With higher handlebars, the Diamondback Mini-Viper is a great fit for taller riders or those with longer torsos because it will keep them in a more comfortable, upright position as the seat height is raised as the child grows.
+Diamondback’s handlebars are 2″ taller than the Schwinn’s and MXR’s.
 With a durable build and a mid-range weight, the Diamondback is a great bike for the price.

 Top 16″ Budget Bikes Comparison Chart